Skip to content

 According to FDA and USDA FoodKeeper guidelines, cooked food is safe for 3–4 days refrigerated and 3–6 months frozen at 0°F. Without a date label, you're guessing — and guessing usually means either eating something questionable or tossing something that was still perfectly fine.

-FIFO stands for First In, First Out — a stock rotation system used by every professional kitchen and grocery store.
+FIFO stands for First In, First Out — the stock rotation system every professional kitchen and grocery store uses.
 When you bring home new groceries, move older items to the front and place new items behind them.

 This takes 2–3 extra minutes during unpacking and prevents the classic problem of finding expired items buried at the back of the shelf.
-According to USDA data, the average US family wastes about one-third of the food they purchase.
+The USDA reports the average US family wastes about one-third of food purchased.
 FIFO directly attacks that by ensuring the oldest items get used first.

 Removable shelf liners cost under $15 for a full fridge set and solve two problems: they make cleanup dramatically easier (pull out the liner instead of scrubbing shelves), and they prevent cross-contamination from drips that would otherwise spread across a bare shelf.

-This is especially important on the bottom shelf where raw meat is stored.
+This matters most on the bottom shelf where raw meat is stored.
 A liner catches drips before they reach other food, making your fridge safer without requiring constant vigilance.

 Every Sunday — ideally right before your grocery trip — open the fridge and spend 5 minutes on a quick audit: